Glenn Hegar

 Other prospective conservation measures being considered include:

-• On-site renewable energy sources (solar, wind, geothermal)
+5. Transition to on-site renewable energy sources (solar, wind, geothermal).

 Water

-TXDPS will continue to replace existing hardware with more efficient, low flow devices when opportunities are presented (e.g., sink, faucet and toilet replacements).
+TXDPS will continue to replace existing hardware with more efficient, low-flow devices when opportunities are presented (e.g. sink, faucet and toilet replacements).
+The Department is also implementing Xeriscaping on all new designing and layouts.

 IMPLEMENTATION SCHEDULE

-TXDPS attempts to implement energy conservation measures whenever possible.
-As renovations occur in agency buildings, the TXDPS will install energy conservation devices whenever feasible and when resources allow.
+TXDPS makes an effort to implement energy conservation measures whenever possible.
+As renovations occur in agency buildings, the Department will take opportunities to install energy conservation devices whenever feasible and when resources allow.

 AGENCY FINANCE STRATEGY

-TXDPS will continue to request funding from the Legislature for energy conservation endeavors.
-Additionally, the department will seek opportunities to obtain grants or rebates (for the installation of conservation devices) from energy providers and municipalities.
+The Department will continue to request funding from the Legislature for energy conservation endeavors.
+Additionally, TXDPS will seek opportunities to obtain grants/rebates (for conservation device installation) from energy providers and municipalities.

 EMPLOYEE AWARENESS PLAN

-The Texas Department of Public Safety’s General Manual clearly outlines conservation measures in Chapter 16: Building Use and Energy Conservation.
-Additionally, ideas, policies and new protocols are sometimes disseminated through agency-wide e-mail distribution.
+The Department's General Manual clearly outlines conservation measures in Chapter 16, Building Use and Energy Conservation.
+Additionally, ideas, policies and new protocols are sometimes disseminated through agency-wide email.

 (Source: Building Owners and Managers Association International)